Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 At Crisp & Co, we offer two main forms of ADR - mediation and collaborative law.

 This involves attending a series of meetings with your former partner to discuss your financial arrangements with the help of a qualified mediator.
 The mediator’s role is not to provide legal advice or take sides during your discussion.
-They will help you focus on the issues to hand, facilitate your negotiations, and defuse any conflict.
+They will help you focus on the issues at hand, facilitate your negotiations, and defuse any conflict.
 At the end of your sessions, the mediator will put your agreement into writing ready to be submitted to court to be turned into a Financial Consent Order.

 Like mediation, collaborative law involves attending a series of meetings with your former partner to discuss your financial arrangements.
 However, instead of a neutral third party, you will each have qualified collaborative lawyers to provide you with legal advice and help you negotiate.
 You can also invite other professionals such as accountants and independent financial advisors.
 For this reason, collaborative law is more suited to High Net Worth Individuals and couples with complex finances, such as investments, businesses and international property.
 If successful, the result will be a written agreement that you can then apply to court to turn into a Consent Order.